-January 2018, I walked into the office at 8 AM still recovering from an early-morning bike ride.
+In January 2018, I walked into the office at 8 AM still recovering from an early-morning bike ride.
 After grabbing some breakfast, I joined my colleagues for our monthly breakfast meeting.
-After some strategy insights from our co-founder Philippe, my colleague Arne got up to give us a “Summer Office Update”.
+After some strategy insights from our co-founder Philippe, our colleague Arne got up to give us a “Summer Office Update”.

 Why should we organize a summer office?

 - It will improve our team dynamics & increase the happiness of our team